shoma-mano/chibinuxt/docs/src/part-2/050-split-into-packages.md

 ### playground

 The `playground` package is a place where users can develop their applications using Nuxt and Nitro without needing to know how they work internally.
-In other words, it is a place for developing web applications using Nuxt, just like how we usually develop web applications with Nuxt.

 ## Setup Renderer